 Examples of contracts falling within the de minimis provisions for travel

 A small part of a home contents policy provides cover against the loss of personal property.
 The policy covers the loss of a wallet whilst the insured is journeying to visit a friend for an overnight stay.
 Therefore, such a risk would be classified as a travel risk because it meets the definition above.
-However, because this is a mixed policy (with non travel risks (home contents) and travel risks (loss of possessions during a journey involving an overnight stay)) the travel element needs to be examined to determine whether it falls within the *de minimis *provisions.
+However, because this is a mixed policy (with non travel risks (home contents) and travel risks (loss of possessions during a journey involving an overnight stay)) the travel element needs to be examined to determine whether it falls within the provisions.
 The part of the premium relating to the loss of possessions covered by the policy is less than 10% and only one of the travel components applies in this case.
 The whole of the policy, therefore, will be at the standard rate.

 A person takes out ordinary private medical insurance, which provides for medical diagnosis, consultation, treatment, care and related expenses.
 If the insured falls ill while they are abroad, the contract would cover costs incurred and may even include the expenses of returning home.
 Provided this element of the premium does not exceed 10% of the total premium payable (which is usually the case) it will not fall within the higher rate, because only one of the travel components above (personal injury or illness or expenses of returning home) is applicable in this instance.